kolinsturt/kolinsturt.github.io/_posts/2012-01-01-post_request_with_headers.md

 ---
 layout: post
 category : lessons
-tagline: "HTTPS CFNetwork POST Request"
+tagline: "HTTPS POST requests in CFNetwork"
-title: HTTPS POST requests in CFNetwork
+title: HTTPS CFNetwork POST and Callback Functions
 description: Performing low level HTTPS POST requests in Core Foundation
 author: Kolin Stürt
 tags : [iOS, Networking, CFNetwork, Core Foundation, HTTPS, SSL, TLS]
 ---
 {% include JB/setup %}

-## HTTPS POST Request With Headers
+## HTTPS POST Requests

-In this tutorial we are going to create an HTTPS POST request as well as add some request headers using the CFNetwork API.
-This article assumes some prior understanding of Core Foundation which was discussed in the first tutorial [Simple GET Requests in Core Foundation](https://collinstuart.github.io/lessons/2011/12/29/CFNetwork/).
+In this tutorial we are going to create an HTTPS POST request.
+We will add some request headers and a callback function using the CFNetwork API.
+This article assumes some prior understanding of Core Foundation which was discussed in the [first tutorial](https://kolinsturt.github.io/lessons/2011/12/29/CFNetwork).

 ### Adding POST data
 To get started, first lets add a post value as a string, then turn it into an external representation - a CFData object that is packaged to be sent out over the network: